 This tiny little closet laundry room got a makeover just by adding some extra shelving and a roller cart.
 Many times, a messy laundry room can be cleaned up that easily.

 The laundry room in this picture simply added a shelf above their top loader and a nice middle console for storage.
+These are great shelves if you like the idea of shelves in your laundry room.

 So many before and after round up posts show actual laundry rooms.
 But I can remember being at my old house and the laundry area being in the basement.
 This was a great picture of how you can create a more pleasant and functional space in your basement or even your garage.
-They painted everything they could white to brighten the space, added shelves shelves for storage, a small console table for folding, and baskets for laundry.
+They painted everything they could white to brighten the space, added shelves for storage, a small console table for folding, and cute baskets like these for laundry.
 Then they threw in a nice rug so they are not standing on the cold concrete floor.

 Here, it looks like this laundry room just needed a little brightening and storage.
 They painted lighter brighter colors.
 It looks like they may have replaced the floor, but a budget friendly option would be to just paint the floor a lighter color or add a light rug.
 Then, they added storage cabinets and a countertop on the opposite side of the room.